Tree-valued resampling dynamics: Martingale Problems and applications: Introduction

 \section{Introduction}

+The evolution of a population is commonly modeled using branching or resampling dynamics.
+In both cases the analysis of the genealogical relationships of individuals leads to a deeper understanding of the underlying dynamics and is crucial in applications in population genetics.
+An observation which is fundamental for the present paper is that genealogical relationships between individuals change as the population evolves.
+We here want to construct and study the evolution of the {\em genealogical structure} for the neutral Fleming-Viot process which arises as a large population limit of various finite resampling models (\cite{FlemingViot1978,FlemingViot1979,Dawson1993,EthierKurtz1993,DGV95,MR1779100}).

-In the present paper we construct and study the evolution of the {\em genealogical structure} of the neutral multi-type population model called the \emph{Fleming-Viot process} (\cite{FlemingViot1978,FlemingViot1979,Dawson1993,EthierKurtz1993,DGV95,MR1779100}).
-This process arises as the large population limit of Moran models.
-The Moran model (MM) can be described as follows: consider a population of fixed size with finitely many individuals which carry (genetic) types.
-Each pair \emph{resamples} at constant rate.
-Resampling of a pair means that the pair dies and is replaced by two new individuals which are considered as the offspring of one of the randomly chosen individuals.
+A basic finite resampling model is the Moran model, which can be described as follows: Each pair of individuals, taken from a finite population of fixed size, \emph{resamples} at constant rate.
+Resampling means that one individual is chosen at random from the pair, the pair dies and is replaced by two new individuals which are both offspring of the chosen individual.

-In stochastic population models genealogical trees are frequently used.
-This applies to both branching and resampling models.
-In branching models, genealogical trees arise, for example, as the Kallenberg tree and the Yule tree (\cite{Kal1977,EvansOConnell1994}).
-More examples include continuum (mass) limits in branching models as the Brownian continuum random tree (CRT) or the Brownian snake (\cite{MR93f:60010,MR1714707}).
-More general branching mechanisms lead to more general genealogies such as Levy trees (\cite{MR1954248}) which are the infinite variance offspring distribution counterpart of the Brownian CRTs or trees arising in catalytic branching systems (\cite{GrePopWin2007}), to name just a few.
-In resampling models, which are used for populations with a fixed size (or total mass), genealogical trees can be generated by coalescent processes.
-A moment duality leads to the connection of the Fleming-Viot process to the Kingman coalescent tree (\cite{Kingman1982a,Ald1993,Evans2000,GLW05}).
-More general Fleming-Viot processes which allow for an infinite offspring variance are studied in \cite{BertoinLeGall2003}.
-Their genealogical relationships are described by $\Lambda$-coalescents (\cite{Pit1999,GrePfaWin2006a}).

-Notice that coalescent trees describe the genealogy of a population at a fixed time and give therefore a static picture only.
-The main goal of the present paper is to construct a dynamic picture.
-That is, we obtain the {\em tree-valued Moran dynamics} and the {\em tree-valued Fleming-Viot dynamics} modeling the evolution of genealogies (in forward time).
-We use techniques from the theory of martingale problems.

-In the construction of the tree-valued resampling dynamics we stick to the simplest case of a neutral population model, i.e., neither mutation, nor selection and recombination are built into the model.
-Due to discreteness, the tree-valued Moran dynamics can be constructed by standard theory on piece-wise deterministic jump processes.
-However, the construction of the tree-valued Fleming-Viot dynamics requires more thought.